andrevandal/ondevamos-web/PROMPT.md

    - Slug: Unique URL-friendly identifier (used for SEO purposes)
    - Description: Short description of the category
    - Icon: JSON including icon name and icon label
+   - Active: Boolean indicating if the place is active or not
    - Created At: Timestamp when the category was created
    - Updated At: Timestamp when the category was last updated